-How to Follow COVID-19 Sanitation Recommendations for Property Managers
+How to Implement New Sanitation Guidelines for Facility Managers

 - Disinfecting is defined as the process of using chemicals to kill germs on surfaces.
 This process does not necessarily clean dirty surfaces or remove germs.
 But killing germs remaining on a surface after cleaning further reduces any risk of spreading infection.

-Common areas, laundry rooms, and bathrooms should be wiped down and disinfected with approved cleaners.
-The most effective cleaning products are considered to be diluted household bleach, cleaning liquids containing at least 70 percent alcohol or EPA-registered household disinfectants.
+Janitorial staff should wipe visibility dirty surfaces before spraying and wiping them with disinfectant.
+The most effective cleaning products are diluted household bleach, cleaning liquids containing at least 70 percent alcohol, or EPA-registered household disinfectants.

 - Diluted Bleach Mixture: 5 tablespoons (1/3rd cup) bleach per gallon of water or 4 teaspoons bleach per quart of water.